xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 #### If happiness hasn’t arrived despite having tried so hard, I go by this mindset...
 <p style="margin-top: -1px; font-size:17px;"><i>“Screw it!
 Screw Happiness!
 I’m just gonna live however I want, do whatever I want and stop being restrained by the thought of happiness.”</i></p>

-The idea behind this mentality is that I’m not going to chase after happiness anymore.
+The idea behind this mentality is that I’m going to stop pursuing happiness.

 Instead, I will just make use of what I have right now and find comfort from within.